50 Best NES Games of All Time

 6. Kirby’s Adventure

-Kirby’s Adventure was released in the twilight of the NES’ stunning lifespan.
-The game brought the little pink hero to a system at least stronger than the Game Boy, where the series originated the year prior in 1992.
+Kirby’s Adventure was released in the twilight of the NES’ stunning lifespan, with the pink blob originating the year prior in 1992 on the Game Boy.
+50 best Game Boy games?
+Let us know down below.
 Kirby’s Adventure takes the basic side-scrolling premise of guiding Kirby in his quest to defeat the heinous King Dedede and restore the Star Rod, and takes advantage of everything the NES can do.
 That means a richer and deeper platforming experience that never ceases to be a good time.

 5. Contra

 There aren’t a lot of NES games that feel more relentless in their attack on our reflexes than Contra.
 Based on an arcade hit for Konami, this run-and-gun title pits you and maybe a friend against alien invaders in the Congo.
+Hmmmm I wonder where they got that froooooom.
+Wait a minute…dad?
 Simple enemies become increasingly alien and elaborate as you go on, until you find yourself dealing with a seemingly endless horde of truly bizarre and destructive creatures.
 Contra doesn’t let up for even a second.

-The timing and reflexes required to be exceptional at even this first entry in the long-running but currently dormant Contra series is something that must be experienced firsthand.
+The timing and reflexes required to be exceptional at even this first entry in the long-running Contra series is something that must be experienced firsthand.
 Few NES games push you like Contra, and few modern games match its difficulty and subsequent sense of reward.
+Apart from unlocking Darth Vader maybe.

 4. Super Mario Bros